 The Association is controlled by a Committee of Management.
-The members of the Committee of Management and the Executive Officers are listed on page 2.
+The members of the Committee of Management and the Executive Officers are listed on page 3.

-Each member of the Committee of Management holds one fully paid share of £1 in the Association.
+Each elected and casual vacancy member of the Committee of Management holds one fully paid share of £1 in the Association.
 The Executive Officers hold no interest in the Association's share capital and, although not having the legal status of Directors, they act as Executives within the authority delegated by the Committee of Management.